-In our roundup of the best side hustles for 2021, we’ll include some freelance opportunities (that you may well not have considered before), but also plenty of ways to bring in some extra cash with no prior experience and (crucially) no equipment other than a laptop or smartphone*.
+In our roundup of the best online side hustles for 2021, we’ll include some freelance opportunities that you may well not have considered before, as well as plenty of ways to bring in some extra money: with no prior experience, and no equipment other than a laptop or smartphone needed.

 23 Best Online Side Hustles for 2021: